With cheetahs in MP's Kuno National Park, job opportunities in Sheopur to grow: CM Chouhan | Science-Environment

 - India

-Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Sunday said the release of cheetahs into the Kuno National Park (KNP) has increased the chances of generating job opportunities in Sheopur district.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan has said the release of cheetahs into the Kuno National Park (KNP) has increased the chances of generating job opportunities in Sheopur district.

-He was speaking at the foundation stone-laying ceremony for the construction of a medical college building costing Rs 768 crore and other developmental works in the presence of union ministers Narendra Singh Tomar and Jyotiraditya Scindia.
+He was speaking at the foundation stone-laying ceremony for the construction of a medical college building costing Rs 768 crore and other developmental works in the presence of union ministers Narendra Singh Tomar and Jyotiraditya Scindia on Sunday.

 ''Cheetahs have arrived in Sheopur (KNP) on the initiative of Prime Minister Narendra Modi.
 This has increased the possibility of employment opportunities in Sheopur,'' he said.